OpenCyphal-Garage/libcyphal/docs/design/readme.md

 #### Execution flow and the runner interface

 The execution flow is modeled after this proposal: https://forum.opencyphal.org/t/design-review-execution-model-for-libcyphal/1918.
 The entire LibCyphal API is non-blocking.
-Some methods may schedule operations to be performed asynchronously, e.g., enqueue data to transmit; such scheduled operations are executed in the background through periodic servicing via the `IRunnable` interface, which provides method `IRunnable::run(IPollSet& poll_set)`.
+Some methods may schedule operations to be performed asynchronously, e.g., enqueue data to transmit; such scheduled operations are executed in the background through periodic servicing via the `IRunnable` interface, which provides method `IRunnable::run(const TimePoint now, IPollSet& poll_set)`.

 Per the referenced proposal, basic baremetal systems may invoke `IRunnable::run` at a fixed (high) rate without IO blocking/multiplexing, while more sophisticated multi-process systems may minimize the polling rate by waiting for the relevant file descriptors to become ready; the set of the file descriptors of interest is communicated to the entity responsible for calling the `run` method via `IPollSet` described below.
 Theoretically, multi-threaded systems may run one `IRunnable` per thread to minimize contention and overhead, albeit this will require additional locking inside the library; at the moment, this usage scenario is not yet supported.